Maserati 3200 GT: Introduction

 The 3200 GT was announced in July 1998 and was presented to the press in September by Luca Cordero di Montezemolo, in the presence of veteran Maserati racing driver Sir Stirling Moss and Giorgetto Giugiaro.
 The car made its public debut at the October 1998 Mondial de l'Automobile in Paris.

 Maserati initially wanted to name the car “Mistral” but after discovering that Volkswagen owned the copyrights to the name, decided to name the car 3200 GT.
 Its name honoured the 3500 GT, the company's first series production grand tourer.
 Sold mainly in Europe, the 3200 GT was powered by the twin-turbocharged, 32-valve, dual overhead cam 3.2-litre V8 engine featured in the Quattroporte Evoluzione, rated at 370 PS against the Quattroporte's 335 PS and achieved 116 PS per litre.
 The manual transmission model was produced until 2001.

 The tail-lights consisted of LEDs arranged in the shape of a boomerang.
 The outer layer of the 'boomerang' provided the brake light, with the inner layer providing the directional indicator.
-This was the world's first car with LED taillights.
+The 3200 GT was the world's first car with full LED taillights.

 Deliveries started in March 1999.
 In total 2,689 manual GT models were produced.